Ali al-Rida: Civil war and unrest

-The Abbasid caliph Harun died during the imamate of al-Rida and the empire was split between his two sons: the reigning caliph, al-Amin, who was born to an Arab mother, and al-Mamun, who was born of a Persian mother and was designated as the successor and the governor of the province of Khorasan in present-day Iran.
-In effect, according to Momen, al-Amin controlled Iraq and the west with his Arab vizier, al-Fadl ibn Rabi, while al-Mamun controlled Iran and the east with his Persian vizier, al-Fadl ibn Sahl.
-Al-Amin reportedly violated these arrangements by appointing his son as successor in place of Mamun, and soon a civil war ensued in which al-Amin was killed and Baghdad was occupied by al-Mamun's general, who nevertheless remained in Merv in Khorasan, apparently determined to make there his new capital.
-Al-Rida, who, according to a tradition narrated by Ibn Babawayh and al-Tabarsi, had informed one of his companions that Ma'mun would kill Amin, kept himself away from the conflicts between the two.
-The period of Amin's caliphate is said to be the time of peace for al-Rida, during which he found the opportunity to fulfill his mission of spreading the Islamic teachings.
+The Abbasid caliph Harun died during the Imamate of al-Rida and the Empire was split between his two sons: al-Amin, who was born to an Arab mother, and al-Mamun, who was born to a Persian mother and was designated as the successor and the governor of Khorasan.
+In effect, al-Amin controlled Iraq and the west with his Arab vizier, al-Fadl ibn Rabi, while al-Mamun controlled Iran and the east with his Persian vizier, al-Fadl ibn Sahl.
+Al-Amin violated these arrangements by appointing his son as successor in place of Mamun.
+Soon, a civil war (Fourth Fitna) ensued in which al-Amin was killed and Baghdad was captured by al-Mamun's general, who nevertheless remained in Merv in Khorasan, determined to make there his new capital.
+According narrations by Ibn Babawayh and al-Tabarsi, al-Rida had informed one of his companions that Ma'mun would kill Amin, and kept himself away from the conflicts between the two brothers.
+The period of Amin's reign is said to be the time of peace for al-Rida, during which he found the opportunity to fulfill his mission of spreading the Islamic teachings.

-Al-Mamun claimed for himself the title of Imam al-Huda (lit. 'rightly-guided leader'), possibly to imply that he was best qualified for the caliphate.
-Notably, he faced costly revolts in Kufa and Arabia by Alids and Zaydis, who intensified their campaign against the Abbasids around 815 CE, seizing the cities of Mecca, Medina, Wasit, and Basra.
+Mamun claimed for himself the title of al-Huda (lit. 'rightly-guided'), possibly to imply that he was best qualified for the caliphate.
+Notably, he faced costly revolts in Kufa and Arabia by Alids and Zaydis, who intensified their campaign against the Abbasids around 815 CE, seizing Mecca, Medina, Wasit, and Basra.
 In particular, the Shia revolt by Abu'l-Saraya in 815 was difficult to suppress in Iraq, and compelled al-Hasan ibn Sahl, al-Mamun's governor of Iraq, to deploy the troops of the Khorasani general Harthama.

-Throughout the years, several of al-Rida's brothers and his uncle Moḥammad ibn Ja'far participated in the Alid revolts in Iraq and Arabia, but al-Rida refused any involvement.
-In this period, al-Rida's only involvement in politics might have been to mediate between the Abbasid government and his uncle Muḥammad ibn Ja'far, who had revolted in Mecca.
+Throughout the years, several of al-Rida's brothers and his uncle Muhammad al-Dibaj participated in these revolts, but al-Rida refused any involvement.
+During this period, al-Rida's only political involvement was his mediation between the Abbasid Empire and his own uncle Muhammad al-Dibaj, who had revolted in Mecca.

+During Amin's rule

+The five-year reign of al-Amin was marked by the Fourth Fitna.
+Ali al-Rida kept himself aloof from the conflict.
+This period provided relative peace for al-Rida, allowing him the opportunity to expand his teachings.
+Several of his brothers and his uncle, Muhammad ibn Ja'far, participated in the Alid revolts in Iraq and the Arabian Peninsula following al-Amin's death, but Ali al-Rida declined to participate in these uprisings.